christinarithika7823/christinarithika7823/README.md

 - 👯 I’m looking forward for an opportunity to work as *a full-stack web developer*
  - 👨‍💻 All of my projects are available at **
  - 📫 How to reach me *gracechristina2320@gmail.com*
+ - ⚡ Fun fact: PROGRAMMER'S WORST NIGHTMARE: *When it takes you two hours to figure out you forgot the semicolon...😄*
 - 💬 Ask me about anything, I am happy to help

   ## 🚀 Languages and Tools: